-Bruno Mathsson Large Coffee Table Model 'Annika' in Birch
+Bruno Mathsson Large Coffee Table Model 'Annika' in Ash

-Bruno Mathsson for Karl Mathsson, coffee table model 'Annika', birch, Sweden, 1950s.
+Bruno Mathsson for Karl Mathsson, coffee table, model 'Annika', ash, Sweden, 1950s.

 This table is the large version of the two models with a diameter of 105 cm (41.34").